jakubtomsu/sds/README.md

 Queue | core:container/queue | A simple ring-buffer based queue.
 Bit_Array | bit_set for >128 element support | Array of booleans stored as single bits.
 This can be useful in cases where `bit_set` is too small (>128 elements).

+> Note: There used to be an Indirect_Array which remaps sparse handles to linear array using a pool.
+It was removed in commit d381140 because a pool pretty much covers all the use cases in practice.

 All of the datastructures follow ZII - zero is initialization.
 So you don't need to ever call any `_init/_make` procs.
 There is also always a "dummy" invalid value which is returned in case `*_get_ptr` procs fail.

 > [!TIP]